Virtual Support Services

 To limit social contact when buildings open, try to email documents instead of dropping off hard copy forms in person.
 In addition to Online Student Services, for other official transactions, we will accept an email from your Highline student email account.

-Beginning April 9, faculty permission is required to add a course.
-In place of a signature on the Add/Drop form, faculty can now email email@example.com with SID and item number to give permission for students to enroll.
+If you need faculty permission to add a course, in place of a signature on the Add/Drop form, faculty can now email firstname.lastname@example.org with SID and item number to give permission for students to enroll.

 Running Start advisors are now available by appointment via Zoom or email during regular hours of operation.
 Students can schedule an advising appointment at Running Start Bookings or by email.
 You can also email with general questions and to submit Running Start forms.